bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     benefits of re-performing key exchange outweigh the additional complexity that comes with the necessary coordination between the peers.
-We note that the initiator could choose to close and re-open the entire connection in order to force a refresh of the ECDH key exchange, but that introduces other issues: a connection slot needs to be kept open at the responder side, it is not cryptographically guaranteed that really the same initiator will use it, and the observable TCP reset and handshake may create a detectable pattern.
+We note that the initiator could choose to close and re-open the entire connection to force a refresh of the ECDH key exchange, but that introduces other issues: a connection slot needs to be kept open at the responder side, it is not cryptographically guaranteed that really the same initiator will use it, and the observable TCP reset and handshake may create a detectable pattern.

 [^15]: **What is the *c* constant used in *XSwiftEC*?** The algorithm
     requires a constant *√-3 (mod p)*; in other words, a number *c* such